nmeum/kahl/README.md

 default Chibi-Scheme doc environment can be obtained by importing [`(chibi doc)`][chibi doc] and running `(make-default-doc-env)`.

-## Limitations

-* Since this is a parser combinator library it is not possible to satisfy BARE invariants regarding types during parser construction.
-  For instance, it cannot be guaranteed that only primitive non-data types are used as map keys.
-This is the callers responsibility.

 ## License

 This program is free software: you can redistribute it and/or modify